leofurtadonyc/IRR-RPSL-Dispatcher/README.md

 # IRR-RPSL-Dispatcher
-A dispatcher tool for IRR that sends RPSL objects via the HTTP API.
+A dispatcher tool for IRR that sends RPSL objects via the HTTP/HTTPS API.

 IRR-RPSL-Dispatcher is a Python-based tool designed to simplify and automate the management of RPSL (Routing Policy Specification Language) object submissions to Internet Routing Registry (IRR) instances.
 It effectively bridges the gap between user-friendly input formats and the strict requirements of IRR databases, thereby reducing operational complexity and saving time for network engineers and operations teams.